This blog may contain affiliate links. Read our disclosure policy for more info.

-But there is so much more to do than just relax on the beach in Trincomalee.
+But there is so much more to do than just relax on the beach in Trincomalee, Sri Lanka.

-On my recent trip there, I was surprised with just how much there was to do and see!
+On my recent trip there, I was surprised by just how much there was to do and see in Trincomalee!
 In fact, I planned on staying for only two nights and ended up staying six simply because I wanted to explore more and enjoy what I think is Sri Lanka’s most beautiful coastline.

-If you want to know the best things to do in Trincomalee including the lesser known attractions, you’re in luck – I’ve outlined them all below including a ton of useful info to help you explore.
+If you want to know the best things to do in Trincomalee, Sri Lanka including the lesser-known attractions, you’re in luck – I’ve outlined them all below including a ton of useful info to help you explore.

-Also, I’ve included a few “attractions” at the bottom that you maybe shouldn’t waste your time on.
-I read about these things to do in other blogs and to me, they were not that great and could easily be missed.
+Also, I’ve included a few “attractions” at the bottom of this blog that you maybe shouldn’t waste your time on.
+I read about these things to do in other blogs and to me, they were not that great and could easily be missed and instead focus your elsewhere.

 1. Explore Fort Frederick and enjoy a juice with a view